"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 4. Droopy ears

 Ears that point downward instead of being alert and upright suggest the pig is not feeling well.
+Combined with a limp tail, this is a strong signal even before appetite changes are obvious.

 Specific Symptoms and What They Mean